Raising Cane’s Sauce (Copycat)

 A spoonful of homemade Raising Cane's sauce

-For those not in the know, Raising Cane’s is an American fast food restaurant chain that started in New Orleans, Louisiana.
-They sell chicken tenders, among many other southern staples.
-They take particular pride in their Raising Canes sauce – signature sauce made in-house.
+For those not in the know, Raising Cane’s is an American fast-food restaurant chain that started in Louisiana.
+It sells chicken tenders, among many other southern staples.
+It takes particular pride in its Raising Canes sauce, which is made in-house.
+We might never know the secret Raising Cane’s sauce ingredients, but by making an educated guess, I’ve created a homemade Cane’s sauce that tastes just as good.

 Want to save this recipe?